 What seat are you currently in?

-Lucy: I’m in the corporate team.
+Jessica: I’m currently in the intellectual property team.

 How are trainee seats allocated?